 Combine hiking with photography for a good workout

-The smell of bacon frying wafts through the air at Devils Garden Campground in Arches National Park as Alan and I participate in an early morning photo shoot of Skyline Arch.
-Although it’s tempting to make friends with that bacon-cooking camper, I munch on a protein bar instead and continue aiming my camera.
+The smell of bacon frying wafts through the air at Devils Garden Campground on an early morning photo shoot in Arches National Park.
+Although it’s tempting to make friends with that bacon-cooking camper, I munch on a handful of nuts instead and continue aiming my camera at Skyline Arch.